nicklockwood/RequestQueue/README.md

 RequestQueue defines the following callback block functions that you can use to be notified about the request status and progress.

-	typedef void (^RequestCompletionHandler)(NSURLResponse *response, NSData *data, NSError *error);
+	typedef void (^RQCompletionHandler)(NSURLResponse *response, NSData *data, NSError *error);

 Upon completion of a request download, your callback will be called with these arguments.
 If the request was successful, the error parameter will be nil.
-In the event of an error, response and data may be nil or may not, depending on when the request failed.
+In the event of an error, response and data may be nil or may not, depending on the nature of the error.
 If the request was cancelled, the error code will be `NSURLErrorCancelled`.

-    typedef void (^RequestProgressHandler)(float progress, NSInteger bytesTransferred, NSInteger totalBytes);
+    typedef void (^RQProgressHandler)(float progress, NSInteger bytesTransferred, NSInteger totalBytes);

 This callback is used to track the progress of a request upload or download.
 The progress parameter is a floating point value between 0.0 and 1.0, useful for updating a progress bar or other visual progress indicator.
 The bytesTransferred and totalBytes parameters indicate the number of bytes that have been transferred and the expected total number of bytes to be transferred, respectively.
-Note: totalBytes is often an estimate and may sometimes be incorrect, or unavailable (in which case the value ma be zero or -1).
+Note: totalBytes is often an estimate and may sometimes be incorrect, or unavailable (in which case the value may be zero or -1).
 In these cases, the progress value is meaningless, and you should display an indeterminate progress indicator such as a spinner (UIActivityIndicatorView) or barber pole.